No. 2:16-cv-556 (M.D. Ala. 2016)

 - the enforcement of premarket review against e-cigarette companies will be costly, stifle innovation, and does not account for the possibility that e-cigarettes are less harmful than combustible cigarettes, rendering the FDA’s action “arbitrary and capricious,” a violation of the APA;

-- the FDA’s cost-benefit analysis for the rule overstates the benefits and understates the costs, a violation of the APA11 and the RFA; and
+- the FDA’s cost-benefit analysis for the rule overstates the benefits and understates the costs, a violation of the APA and the RFA; and

 - e-cigarette manufacturers will be prohibited from making truthful and non-misleading statements and other forms of protected expression, including distributing free samples, an action that is “contrary to [the] constitutional right” to free speech protected by the First Amendment, a violation of the APA.

-On July 24, 2017, the American Academy of Pediatrics, the American Lung Association, the American Heart Association, the American Cancer Society Cancer Action Network, the Campaign for Tobacco-Free Kids, and the Truth Initiative filed a motion to intervene as defendants to ensure that the deeming rule is adequately defended, after the government had filed several requests to delay motions in this and other cases, as well as delaying some of the enforcement dates implementing the deeming rule.
+On July 24, 2017, the American Academy of Pediatrics, the American Lung Association, the American Heart Association, the American Cancer Society Cancer Action Network, the Campaign for Tobacco-Free Kids, and the Truth Initiative filed a motion to intervene as defendants to ensure that the deeming rule was adequately defended, after the government raised concerns by filing several requests to delay motions (in this and other cases), as well as delaying some of the enforcement dates implementing the deeming rule.
 The parties filed responses to this motion on August 10, 2017, and the potential intervenors filed their reply on August 18, 2017.